dmoret85/openFoam_Manual/README.md

 # OpenFOAM Engineering Manual

 OpenFOAM Engineering Manual is an engineering-focused guide that bridges the gap between official OpenFOAM documentation and real-world CFD practice.
-It explains why modeling and numerical choices are made, how to detect failure modes, and how to build stable, physically consistent simulations.
+It explains why modelling and numerical choices are made, how to detect failure modes, and how to build stable, physically consistent simulations.

 ## Purpose